kaltura/playkit-js/docs/autoplay.md

   },
   sources: {...}
 };
-// If browser blocks auto play, playback will not start automatically var player = Playkit.loadPlayer(config);
+// If browser blocks autoplay, playback will not start automatically var player = Playkit.loadPlayer(config);
 ```